 Evidence accumulated in the last 10 years adds to the already compelling case that driving a car while not properly rested produces similar risks as driving under the influence of alcohol.

-At Snore MD our patients have compliance over DOUBLE the industry standard in Canada.
+At Snore MD sleep clinics, our patients have compliance over DOUBLE the industry standard in Canada.

 "Excessive daytime sleepiness is a common symptom of obstructive sleep apnea, which can cause you to wake in the morning feeling tired and unrefreshed despite a full night of sleep," said Dr. Timothy Morgenthale, president of the American Academy of Sleep Medicine.